dlei/PKDD-2017-SetExpansion/README.md

 * eidCTypeStrengths.txt: each line represents a tuple of (eid, coarse-grained type, weight), seperated by tab.
 * entity2id.txt: each line represents a pair of (entityName, entityID), seperated by tab.

+NOTE: We calculate multiple (eid, context-feature) strengths in the raw input, the **last column** is the TF-IDF weight scaling reported in the paper.

-Some sample corpus are put on [Dataverse](http://dx.doi.org/10.7910/DVN/S4W4TI).
+Some sample corpus are put on [Google Drive](https://drive.google.com/open?id=0B--ZKWD8ahE4TmhuMndURVlVaG8).

 ## Query Input